Viktoriia-code/Book-Garden-BE/README.md

 📅 August - October, 2024

 ## :computer: Technical stack overview
-:small_orange_diamond: Node.js and Express
+- Node.js and Express
+- MongoDB and mongoose

-:small_orange_diamond: Cors middleware for cross-origin resource sharing
+- Cors middleware for cross-origin resource sharing

-:small_orange_diamond: JWT for authenticating and authorizing users
+- JWT for authenticating and authorizing users

-:small_orange_diamond: colors module for styling console output
+- colors module for styling console output

-:small_orange_diamond: seeder.js for populating the database with initial data
+- seeder.js for populating the database with initial data

 ## 🔧 How to run locally: